kubeedge/kubeedge/docs/proposals/device-management-enhance.md

 * Reuse device model.
   * Considering device properties are physical attributes, but property visitors are manually configured attributes.
 Combining device properties and property visitors in device model decrease the reusability of device model.
-  * Case 1: Same devices are connected to a central management server, eg. SCADA.
+  * Case 1: Same devices are connected to a central management server, e.g. SCADA.
 In this case, devices have same properties but different property visitors.
   * Case 2: Same devices are using different industrial protocol.
 In this case, devices have same properties but different property visitors.
 * Customized data collect cycle and report cycle
    * Users can define collect cycle and report cycle to each property.
 For example, a temperature property may need be collected per second, while a throughput property may need be collected per hour.
 * Deal data of non-twin properties.
   * Currently, only twin properties will be sync between edge and cloud.
 Non-twin properties are not processed by edge-core.
 Time-Serial data are produced from devices and should have a way to allow user deal with these data.
 * Deal various industrial protocols
   * Currently, only Modbus, OPC-UA and bluetooth are supported by KubeEdge.
-However there are thousands of industrial protocols.
+However, there are thousands of industrial protocols.
 It is impossible to define all these protocols in KubeEdge.
 If users want to use these un-predefined protocols, we should provide a way to support.
 * Customized provided protocol
   * If users want to add some special control value, such as bulk related collection, in provided protocol like Modbus, he can use the customized K-V features.